imankhanaut/ProxyRotator/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Copy the xray executable inside dir and make it executable if you are inside linux:
+3. Copy the xray executable inside dir.
+If you are inside linux you should make *xray* executable:
     ```bash
     chmod +x xray
     ```

-    or if you are inside windows, run setup.bat to copy xray inside the local folder.
+    Moreover, if you are inside windows, run **setup.bat** to copy xray inside the local folder.

 ## Usage